-However, there were deficiencies in these contracts.
+There were also deficiencies in the contracts themselves.
 Not only did they lack clarity about what they were meant to achieve, but they did not contain sufficient specifications enabling either the Ministry or the NGOs themselves to manage the "public sector" risks involved in the contracted services.